Glacier View Campground Sawtooth National Forest Idaho

 Glacier View is located in the heart of the Sawtooth National Recreation Area and has a variety of outdoor recreation activities.
 Redfish Lake has some great fishing for trout and wild cutthroat.
 You can also enjoy canoeing, kayaking, sailing, waterskiing, and swimming.
 Other outdoor recreation includes hiking, backpacking, mountain biking, picnicking, horseback riding, hunting and wildlife viewing.

-Other campgrounds on Redfish Lake include Sockeye, Mt Heyburn, and Redfish Outlet.
+Other campgrounds on Redfish Lake include Point, Sockeye, Mt Heyburn, and Redfish Outlet.
 Chinook Bay and Mountain View campgrounds are located at nearby Little Redfish Lake.

 Make a Reservation for Glacier View